How Stress Raises Blood Sugar (Cortisol and Insulin Explained)

 So the next time life raises its voice—pause.
 Breathe.
 Walk.
 Laugh.
 Your body is listening.
 And it just might thank you with steadier numbers and a calmer heart.

-Yes.
-When you’re stressed, your body releases cortisol, which tells the liver to dump glucose into your bloodstream.
-It’s your body preparing for “fight or flight.”
-Even if you haven’t eaten, your blood sugar can spike.
+A. Yes.
+When you’re stressed, your body releases cortisol, which signals your liver to release stored glucose into your bloodstream—raising blood sugar without food.

 Final Insight